Posted in:

 What are the advantages of ISAs over a regular savings account?

 ISAs are tax-free.
 No income or capital gains tax is imposed on returns in the ISA, while the returns on a savings account are liable to income tax.
-ISAs are flexible and offer a wide range of investment opportunities, making them earn better interest than a regular savings account.
+ISAs are flexible and offer many investment opportunities, making them earn better interest than a regular savings account.
 In addition, your spouse may be able to inherit your ISA tax-free.

 What are the disadvantages of an ISA?

 Tax-free contributions towards an ISA are limited.
-The ISA allowance for the 2022/2023 tax year is £20,000, and any unused annual allowance is not carried forward.
+The ISA allowance for the 2023/2024 tax year is £20,000, and any unused annual allowance is not carried forward.
 Investments held in an ISA can lose value due to stock market volatility, and ISAs might not be suitable for short-term investments.
-You can only open one ISA per tax year and can’t withdraw money from all types of ISAs.
+Currently, you can only open one ISA per tax year, although from April 2024, you can pay into multiple ISAs of the same type.

 Are ISAs worth it?